AI Courses for Kids: The 10 Best Online Classes Compared

 LittleAIMaster

 LittleAIMaster is a self-paced AI learning app built for Grades 6 through 12.
-It covers the full AI education spectrum โ from "What is AI?" through machine learning, neural networks, NLP, computer vision, generative AI, and AI ethics โ across a 7-year curriculum with 480+ chapters.
+It covers the full AI education spectrum โ from "What is AI?" through machine learning, neural networks, NLP, computer vision, generative AI, and AI ethics โ across a 7-year curriculum with 540+ chapters.
 Each unit builds progressively on the last.
 The app is gamified with quizzes, progress tracking, and achievements, and includes an offline mode for areas with unreliable internet.
-Unit 1 (10 chapters) is completely free with no credit card required.
-Full access starts from $11.99/month or $89.99/year.
+The first 3 chapters of Unit 1 are completely free with no credit card required.
+Full access starts from $11.67/mo (billed as $139.99/year).

 Strengths: Most comprehensive structured AI curriculum we've seen for K-12.
 Progressive depth across years.
 Works offline.
 Affordable compared to live class alternatives.